AznIronMan/Limitless-OldVB/README.txt

 - transfer of mini modules from main to respective locations
 - reduced the number of library files required to be physically in install folder, now embedded into game
 - added newgame module for future use
+- change update version check to use new update server
+- added assembly encryption
 - added ClarkTribeGames LLC digitial signature

 [PREVIOUS UPDATES]